ajalab/slom/docs/src/guides/tutorial/record_sli_metrics.md

 This is a Prometheus rule file that evaluates [recording rules](https://prometheus.io/docs/prometheus/latest/configuration/recording_rules/) or alerting rules.
 You can find recording rules that

-- record the 5-minute error rate metric as `job:slogen_error:ratio_rate5m`
+- record the 5-minute error rate metric as `job:slom_error:ratio_rate5m`
-- record the metadata for the SLO as `slogen_slo`.
+- record the metadata for the SLO as `slom_slo`.

 For more details about the generated Prometheus rules, please refer to the [Prometheus](../../references/metrics/prometheus/) reference.